 Dr Edward Morris, President of the Royal College of Obstetricians and Gynaecologists, said: Research and data are key to monitoring the ongoing situation and the UK Obstetric Surveillance System – UKOSS – will monitor all cases of pregnant women who have a diagnosis of coronavirus.

 What is the travel advice for pregnant women?

-As of now, it seems like the advice to anyone, including pregnant women, is to limit travel where possible.
+As of now, you should stay at home and not travel abroad.
 If you are in the UK, you should follow the advice given by the Foreign and Commonwealth Office, which is being regularly updated as the situation develops.

 If you have to travel, or are currently abroad, do ensure your insurance covers birth and care for your newborn baby, should you go into labour whilst abroad.

 What should I do if I’m pregnant and think I may have coronavirus?